tdaffin/conrod_bug/README.md

 # conrod_bug
-Exploring a bug that may be in conrod
+Fixed a bug that was distributed betwwen conrod and opengl_graphics

 See https://github.com/PistonDevelopers/conrod/pull/1274